 - A student who receives an incomplete on his or her first course may be dismissed from Crestpoint. - A student who fails to complete at least one weekly interaction during the first 14 days of the course will automatically be withdrawn from the course per Crestpoint policy.
 The student may re-join the class by prompt notification to Crestpoint and by prompt completion of an interaction shortly thereafter.

 INSTRUCTORS:

-Lecturer and Grader: DeDe Sandler (dede@nationalparalegal.edu)
+Lecturers: DeDe Sandler (dede@crestpoint.edu)